AB-xdev/blog-test/_posts/2025-01-13-why-java-libraries-should-be-customizable-extensible.md

 The key facts here are that the "implementation details" are hidden.

 This can easily be achieved by using something like a Factory/Builder-pattern or by simply using ``protected``.<br/>
-That way the implementation is still "hidden" but can easily be modified by the developer who uses the library, if required.
+That way the implementation is still "hidden" but it can be easily modified by the developer who uses the library, if required.

 ### Examples